 The Wild Life (Protection) Act, 1972 was enacted with the objective of effectively protecting the wild life of this country and to control poaching, smuggling and illegal trade in wildlife and its derivatives.
-The Act was amended in January 2003 and punishment and penalty for offences under the Act have been made more stringent.
-The Ministry has proposed further amendments in the law by introducing more rigid measures to strengthen the Act.
+The Act was amended in January 2003 pursuant to which, punishment and penalty for offences under it were made more stringent.
+The Government of India has proposed further amendments in the law by introducing more rigid measures to strengthen the Act.
 The objective is to provide protection to the listed endangered flora and fauna and ecologically important protected areas.
+Further the Act was amended in 2006 with the purpose to strengthen the conservation of tigers and other endangered species by combating crimes against them through the special Crime Control Bureau.
+The Wildlife Protection Amendment Bill, 2013, was introduced by Environment Minister but was subsequently withdrawn in 2015 to review the proposed amendments to ensure that all relevant issues pertaining to wildlife protection are adequately covered in addition to the obligations of the country under various international treaties.
+A revised amendment to the Act is pending as on date.